apacker2/micropython-lis2dw12/README.md

-# MicroPython LIS2HH12 I2C driver
+# MicroPython LIS2DW12 I2C driver

-MicroPython library for accessing the [STMicroelectronics LIS2HH12](http://www.st.com/en/mems-and-sensors/lis2hh12.html) 3-axis accelerometer over
+MicroPython library for accessing the [STMicroelectronics LIS2DW12](https://www.st.com/en/mems-and-sensors/lis2dw12.html) 3-axis accelerometer over
 I2C.
-The LIS2HH12 is an ultra-low-power high-performance three-axis linear accelerometer belonging to the “pico” family.
+The LIS2DW12 is an ultra-low-power high-performance three-axis linear accelerometer belonging to the “pico” family.
 It has full scales of ±2g/±4g/±8g and is capable of measuring accelerations with output data rates from 10 Hz to 800 Hz.

+This is a fork of [This repo](https://github.com/tuupola/micropython-lis2hh12) modified to hopefully work with the LIS2DW12 instead
 ## Usage

 Simple test with never ending loop.